CANADIAN CENTRE FOR MORITA THERAPY

 -

-Member, Outpatient Treatment Efficacy Studies Working Group – Japanese Society for Morita Therapy
+Member, Executive Council, Japanese Society for Morita Therapy

 -

-Member of the Executive Council for the Japanese Society for Morita Therapy
+Member, Board of Directors, Japanese Society for Morita Therapy

 -